ankitdey01/geolens/README.md

 🚀 Built for everyday explorers.
 💡 Designed for simplicity.
-🎯 Focused on what matters.
+🎯 Focused on what matters!